LEADING OFF: Dodgers exposed in extras, Bosox minus Martinez

 MISSING MARTINEZ

-Slugger J.D.
-Martinez is out of the Boston lineup after being put the COVID-19-related injured list.
+Veteran slugger J.D.
+Martinez is out of the Boston lineup after being put on the COVID-19-related injured list.

 Martinez is batting .284 with 21 home runs and 68 RBIs in 104 games.